bcirepo/BCITransformer/readme.md

 ### Training and Evaluation
-The code to train and evaluate this paradigm is inside [`main.py`](https://github.com/bcirepo/BCITransformer/blob/main/main.py).
+The code for training and evaluating this paradigm is inside [`main.py`](https://github.com/bcirepo/BCITransformer/blob/main/main.py).
 The fold must be an integer number between 0-9.
 The subject must be an integer represent the subject ID.

 Example to  train Subject Dependent, use: